 Fordham Law students secure their own externship placements based on their unique skills and interests.
 Our Career Planning Center can assist you in creating an externship posting with our Online Job Bank.
 Many students begin planning for their upcoming semesters months in advance, so we encourage you to search for applicants early.
 For the fall semester, students will begin planning as early as April; for the summer, as early as February, and for the spring, as early as October.

 To obtain externship credit, students must work ten hours a week for thirteen weeks during the fall or spring semesters and twenty hours a week for eight weeks during the summer session.

-Externship students are permitted to receive funding in the form of fellowships, grants, and scholarships, as long as the funds are received from a third party source and not directly from the placement organization.
+- Externship students are permitted to receive fellowships, grants, and scholarships, as long as the funds are received from a third-party source and not directly from the placement organization.

-Externship students are permitted to receive reimbursement for their reasonable out-of pocket expenses related to their fieldwork.
+- Externship students can receive reimbursement for their reasonable out-of-pocket expenses related to fieldwork.
 Reimbursement is permitted for the following expenses:

-Eternship students may not receive any other remuneration from a field placement, including wages or salaries.
+- Externship students may not receive other remuneration from a field placement, including wages or salaries.